 The NMSBIC's lending program provides funding to Accion, The Loan Fund, MFA, Rio Vista Growth Capital, and WESST.

+Community Development Financial Institutions
-Three of these organizations, Accion, The Loan Fund, and WESST, are designated as Community Development Financial Institutions

-(CDFIs) by the U.S. Department of the Treasury.
+Accion, The Loan Fund, and WESST, are designated as Community Development Financial Institutions (CDFIs) by the U.S. Department of the Treasury.
 CDFIs have a mission of providing financing in low-income communities and to people who lack access to financing.